-Also known as the Battle of Pittsburg Landing, the Battle of Shiloh took place from April 6 to April 7, 1862, and was one of the major early engagements of the American Civil War (1861-65).
-The battle began when the Confederates launched a surprise attack on Union forces under General Ulysses S. Grant (1822-85) in southwestern Tennessee.
-After initial successes, the Confederates wereunable to hold their positions and were forced back, resulting in a Union victory.
-Both sides suffered heavy losses, with more than 23,000 total casualties, and the level of violence shocked North and South alike.
+The Battle of Shiloh, also known as the Battle of Pittsburg Landing, took place from April 6 to April 7, 1862, and was one of the major early engagements of the American Civil War.
+The battle began when the Confederate Army launched a surprise attack on Union forces under General Ulysses S. Grant in southwestern Tennessee.
+After initial successes, the Confederates were unable to hold their positions and were forced back, resulting in a Union victory.
+Both sides suffered heavy losses, with more than 23,000 total casualties, and the level of carnage shocked North and South alike.

-General Ulysses S. Grant scored major victories at forts Henry and Donelson in February, forcing Confederate General Albert Sidney Johnston to gather the scattered Rebel forces at Corinth in northern Mississippi.
-Grant brought his army, 42,000 strong, to rendezvous with General Don Carlos Buell (1818-98) and his 20,000 troops.
+General Ulysses S. Grant scored major victories at Forts Henry and Donelson in February, forcing Confederate General Albert Sidney Johnston to gather the scattered Rebel forces at Corinth, Mississippi.
+Grant brought his army, 42,000 strong, to rendezvous with General Don Carlos Buell and his 20,000 troops.

-Johnston did not wait for Grant and Buell to combine their forces.
+Johnston, however, did not wait for Grant and Buell to combine their forces.
 He advanced on April 3, delayed by rains and muddy roads that also slowed Buell.

-Battle of Shiloh Begins: April 6-7, 1862
+Battle of Shiloh Begins

-By nightfall, the Union had driven the Confederates back to Shiloh Church, recapturing grisly reminders of the previous day’s battle such as the Hornet’s Nest, the Peach Orchard and Bloody Pond.
-The Confederates finally limped back to Corinth, thus giving a major victory to Grant.
+By nightfall, the Union had driven the Confederates back to Shiloh Church, recapturing grisly, blood-soaked reminders of the previous day’s battle such as the Hornet’s Nest, the Peach Orchard and Bloody Pond.
+The Confederates finally limped back to Corinth, thus giving a major victory to Grant and the Union.

 The more than 23,000 combined casualties were far greater than the casualty figures for the war’s other key battles (First Battle of Bull Run, Wilson’s Creek, Fort Donelson and Pea Ridge) up to that date.
-It was a sobering reminder to all in the Union and the Confederacy that the war would be long and costly.
+It was a sobering reminder to all in the Union and the Confederacy that the war would be long, bloody and costly.